DoctorMcKay/node-steam-user/README.md

 keys (usually you'll get a Steam popup when you launch this game presenting you with your key which you can copy and paste into the game when prompted).

+### markNotificationsRead(notificationIds)
+- `notificationIds` - Array of notification IDs from [`notificationsReceived`](#notificationsreceived) (numbers or strings) to mark as read

+**v5.2.0 or later is required to use this method**

+Marks a list of notifications as read.
+There is no response or feedback to this method.

+### markAllNotificationsRead()

+**v5.2.0 or later is required to use this method**

+Marks all notifications as read.
+There is no response or feedback to this method.

 ### createEncryptedAppTicket(appid[, userData], callback)
 - `appid` - The Steam AppID of the app for which you want a ticket
 - `userData` - If the app expects some "user data" (arbitrary data which will be encrypted into the ticket), provide it here.
 Otherwise, omit this argument or pass an empty Buffer.